James Newman (geriatrician): Career

 Newman's first positions were in London at the Royal Chest Hospital, Drury Lane Dispensary and the Fountain Hospital.
 He gained a Diploma in Public Health (DPH) in 1931 and a MD Cantab in 1933; his thesis, later published as an article, was on the thyroid and intellectual disability.
 He practised in public health, first as assistant medical officer of health in Southampton and from 1933 in the same position to the London County Council with responsibility for the East End.
 He became deputy medical officer of health in West Sussex in 1936 the same year he gained the MRCP.
 During World War II he was medical officer in charge of mobile first aid posts in Warwickshire and for ambulance services in Coventry.
 He wrote on various aspects of his public health work, including a study of the incidence of impetigo in Southampton and an outbreak of infectious hepatitis in the Lavant Valley.

-In 1947 he emigrated to New Zealand where he became the medical officer of health for Northland, based in Whangarei.
+In 1947 he emigrated to New Zealand where he became the medical officer of health for Northland, based in Whangārei.
 During the 1948 polio epidemic he did not close schools or restrict attendance at public functions in areas where there were no polio cases, an approach which was supported by other doctors.
 This brought him into conflict with Dr George McCall Smith, the medical superintendent of the Rawene Hospital in the Hokianga, who demanded widespread closure of schools and shops.

 Newman resigned as medical officer of health in 1949 citing difficulties with the bureaucracy of government which hampered the work of the district health offices, the Official Secrets Act which prevented relevant information being used for the education of the public, and the lack of recognition in the public service of professional qualifications and experience.
 He returned to clinical medicine in 1950 as a registrar and then specialist at Green Lane Hospital in Auckland.
 In 1952 he was appointed medical superintendent of Cornwall Hospital which catered for obstetrics and gynaecology and geriatrics.
 It was here that he became dedicated to improving standards of care for the elderly, in hospitals, rest homes and in the community.
 He wrote an unpublished history of the hospital.
 In 1953 he became MRACP and was elected FRACP in 1959.